-Each year we stage a whole school play at the end of the Summer term as well as a GCSE Class play at the end of the Spring term.
+Each year we stage a school play at the end of the summer term as well as a GCSE class play at the end of the Spring term.
 This event is an integral part of being at our school.
 The children are involved in the whole process of putting on a play.
 They assist in writing, staging, producing and acting the play.
 The comprehensive, educational value of this whole process cannot be underestimated.
 The children are not just learning lines when they put on a play; they are also learning key organisational, communicative and self-awareness skills.

 Here are some photos from all of our previous classic Small School productions (note we used to only put on a play every other year).
 If you would like to order a DVD of any of the plays listed here please email us.